Notes from the Underground

-I spent most of the summer at a multinational holding company reading Gawker and getting blocked by media Twitter.
+I spent most of the summer reading Gawker and getting blocked by media Twitter.
 I got a lot of free soap and ice cream, so it was like Fight Club, except I gained weight instead of being injured.
 There were some good quotes:

 “Bankers love Iceland…they all go to Iceland and snort cocaine.”